Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Stochastic directional direct-search algorithm and random subspace polling

 We conclude this section by the result stated next, which shows another advantage of generating poll directions in Algorithm~\ref{algoStoDARS} from Haar-distributed matrices combined with positive spanning sets $\pollD\subset\spOne$.
-Indeed, although $\mathbb{U}^n:=\accolade{\bm{U}_{\ntp}\di^p:\di^p\in \pollD}$ is not a positive spanning set of~$\rn$, it has the same positive spanning properties as $\pollD$ in the subspace defined by the columns of $\bm{U}_{\ntp}:=\left[\scalebox{0.7}{$\bm{U}_1$}\cdots \scalebox{0.7}{$\bm{U}_p$}\right]$.
+Indeed, although $\mathbb{U}^n:=\accolade{\bm{U}_{\ntp}\di^p:\di^p\in \pollD}$ is not a positive spanning set of~$\rn$, it has the same positive spanning properties as $\pollD$ in the subspace defined by the columns of $\bm{U}_{\ntp}:=\left[\scalebox{0.7}{$\bm{U}_1$}\cdots \scalebox{0.7}{$\bm{U}_p$}\right]${\bl ; such properties are not necessarily guaranteed by other matrices such as Gaussian~\cite[Theorem~3.4]{DzaWildSub2022} or hashing(-like) matrices~\cite{DzaWildHashing2022,KaNel2014SparseLidenstrauss}}.
 Thus, since the corresponding random subspaces are generated by random vectors (with realizations {\scalebox{0.7}{$\bm{U}_j$}}) that are distributed according to {$\mathcal{U}(\snOne)$} for all $j\in\intbracket{1,p}$ (see Figure~\ref{figTikz1} for an illustration), one may expect an efficient exploration of the variable space by Algorithm~\ref{algoStoDARS} despite not using positive spanning sets of~$\rn$ for polling.

 \begin{proposition} Let $\bm{U}_{\ntp}\in\rnp$ be a matrix with orthonormal columns and assume that $\pollD\subset\spOne$ is a positive spanning set of~$\rp$.
 Consider the set $\mathbb{U}^n:=\accolade{\bm{U}_{\ntp}\di^p:\di^p\in \pollD}\subset\ {\emph{range}}(\bm{U}_{\ntp})\subset\rn$, where ${\emph{range}}(\bm{U}_{\ntp})$ denotes the span of the column vectors of $\bm{U}_{\ntp}$.
 Define the cosine measure of $\mathbb{U}^n$ with respect to ${\emph{range}}(\bm{U}_{\ntp})$ by Then $\kappa(\mathbb{U}^n{|}_{{\emph{range}}(\bm{U}_{\ntp})})=\kappa(\pollD)=:\kappa(\pollD{|}_{\rp})>0$, that is, the directions in $\mathbb{U}^n$ form a positive spanning set in the column space of $\bm{U}_{\ntp}$.
 Moreover for all $\di^p_i, \di^p_j\in\pollD$, it holds that $\scal{\bm{U}_{\ntp}\di^p_i}{\bm{U}_{\ntp}\di^p_j}=\scal{\di^p_i}{\di^p_j}$ while $\normii{\bm{U}_{\ntp}\di^p}=\normii{\di^p}=1 $ for all $\di^p\in\pollD$.
 In other words, $\pollD$ has exactly the same positive spanning properties as $\mathbb{U}^n$ in ${\emph{range}}(\bm{U}_{\ntp})$. \end{proposition}